catalogfi/garden.js/docs/docs/developers/sdk/sdk-guides/SwappingBtcWbtc.md

 ## Creating the Wallets

 We'll need a Bitcoin and an EVM wallet to do the swap.
 The process is the same as described in [Creating Wallets](./CreatingWallets.md).
-If you are implementing the following in a browser you may need wasm support and pollyfills for bitcoin wallet.
+If you are implementing the following in a browser you may need wasm support and polyfills for bitcoin wallet.

 **You'll need:**